Up All Night (TV series): Conception

 The series was based on creator Emily Spivey's life when she went back to working on Saturday Night Live after giving birth to a baby boy.
 Due to the nature of her job, she was required to take care of the baby and work late nights.
 She decided she wanted to make a show based on those extremes.
-NBC executives were "supportive and excited" for the new series.
+NBC executives were "supportive and excited" about the new series.
 On February 1, 2011, Up All Night received a pilot order, written by creator Spivey and directed by James Griffiths, under the title Alpha Mom.
 The series was officially picked up for 13 episodes at the NBC upfronts on May 15, 2011 under its final title, Up All Night.

-After the success of Maya Rudolph's movie Bridesmaids, Up All Night went through some retooling which now has her character Ava, as a talk-show host, and Reagan now as the show's producer, instead of them being PR executives.
+After the success of Maya Rudolph's movie Bridesmaids, Up All Night went through some retooling which now has her character Ava as a talk-show host and Reagan as the show's producer, instead of them being PR executives.
 Spivey said the character change allowed Ava to be more fun.
 Some media critics compared the character change to Rudolph's impersonation of Oprah Winfrey on Saturday Night Live.
 The series was later given a full-season pickup on October 4, 2011.
 On November 21, 2011, NBC added two additional episodes to season one, bringing the total to 24 episodes.

 It was also the last show to be produced by Universal Media Studios, along with Free Agents and Whitney.